datatrail-jhu/01_chromebookintro/manuscript/03_android.md

 ![Click on the Slack icon to open Slack](images/03_android/03_chromebookintro_android-8.png)

 Android Apps are not Chrome Apps so are not accessed through the web browser.
 In this case, they will open in a separate window.
-Even though they don't open in a web browser, many apps, including _Slack_, still require an internet connection to be fully functional.
+Even though they don't open in a web browser, many apps, including _Slack_, still require an Internet connection to be fully functional.
 Others may be more useful when used entirely offline.

 ![The app is working in a window, but not a Chrome Browser](images/03_android/03_chromebookintro_android-9.png)